 Starting your own home bakery in Oklahoma is a great way to earn extra income and an easy way to start your journey as an entrepreneur!
+Oklahoma now has one of the best cottage food laws in the country if you are interested in selling food from your home.

-New Oklahoma Home Food Freedom Act of 2021
+Oklahoma Home Food Freedom Act of 2021

 This is big, my friends!
 This made me do an actual happy dance.
+These are the rules that took effect as of November 1, 2021!

 Here are the big changes: